isomerpages/nlb-biblioasia/_podcast/Episode 5/Transcript.md

 Right.
 So in fact one of them is Fred Perry, right?
 Who gave up tennis and started making t-shirts.

 Abhishek <br>
 Yes.
-Fred Perry also...
 I think, the year Bong Soo turned professional was the year Fred Perry won Wimbledon – in 1936.
 And then, yes, he did turn professional.
-Also at the same time launched a line of clothing, which till today continues to be very successful.
+Also at the same time [he] launched a line of clothing, which till today continues to be very successful.

 Jimmy <br>
 Yeah.
 Do you have a Fred Perry shirt?
-So they just basically toured around wherever they were invited, wherever they were wanted by various companies, various governments.

 Abhishek <br>
 I do not.
 They're too expensive for me.